 - 4.3.1 Concept plans and amendments to this Sector Plan will be monitored to ensure the parcels meet an overall density of 75 units per gross developable hectare (30 units per acre); however, the density of specific developments can vary. - 4.3.2 Given the long timeframe for development, the overall population projections may require adjustment in the future.
 A major shift in population projections requires an amendment to this Sector Plan or the appropriate concept plan.

-Gevelopment are provided within the Sector Plan in several locations.
+Opportunities for mixed-use development are provided within the Sector Plan in several locations.